Navigating the Sale of Family-Owned Businesses

 Description

 Family-owned businesses, accounting for over 60% of jobs in the U.S., are a crucial target for both strategic and financial buyers.
-However, mergers and acquisitions of family-owned businesses are complicated for a variety of reasons, including valuation challenges, tax and estate planning considerations, internal governance, and potential issues concerning a generational transfer of the business.
-An acquisition can be a new and challenging undertaking for existing owners, and management may have an emotional attachment to the company.
+However, mergers and acquisitions of family-owned businesses are complicated for a variety of reasons, including valuation challenges, tax and estate planning considerations, general unpreparedness, internal governance, and potential issues concerning a generational transfer of the business.
+The sale of a family-owned business can be a new, emotional, and challenging undertaking for existing owners that defines their legacy.

 Outline

-III.
+II.
 Structuring the deal

 Benefits